dlccyes/CollegeNotes/NTUNotes/Freshman/Microeconomics/Ch10 Monopoly.md

 but for monopoly, 產量提高時，價格降低
 → MR = P - △P×先前Q

+Will set price/quantity to where marginal profit = 0 i.e. MR = MC.

+**Calculation tips**
+Remember when calculating equilibrium price/quantity with MR = MC, do the partial derivative of Q instead of P, as the corresponding P on MR curve != the actual P on demand curve.
+If you want to calculate the equilibrium with P, calculate with marginal profit = 0 instead.

 ## Lerner Index
 ![](https://i.imgur.com/qo2ezEl.png)
 the elasticity of the demand curve